shnewto/sheas.blog/_drafts/2017-rust-impl-period.md

     `bindgen` maintainer, I could pick the brain of others with experience in Rust and felt welcome as someone relatively new to the Rust space.

+    I picked a problem that sounded interesing to me and represented a chance to learn.
+It was challenging!

     When I was finally in a position that I felt warranted feedback and made a PR, I received incredibly thourough and thoughtful feedback.
 It empowered me to make my contribution much more robust.

-Other notes:

     Really great documentation that allowed me to browse targeted items.
 I did feel intimidated at first at the ammount of docs but that probably increased the likelyhood of me finding something that that resonated.

     When I took on the project I had a clear idea of how to tackle it and that clear idea was misguided haha.